 It wasn’t just the immediate ramp-up in business that took Cruz by surprise.
 He also hadn’t planned on how soon he’d need help.
-Not only was he unloading boxes for another company just to get Gonzales Labor Systems on its feet, he was taking care of every aspect of a booming business alone, from making sales calls to creating invoices and doing payroll by hand.
+Not only was he unloading boxes for another company just to get his dream on its feet, he was taking care of every aspect of a booming business alone, from making sales calls to creating invoices and doing payroll by hand.
 It quickly proved to be too much.

 “We started off, just the three of us, working out of our home and taking a minimal salary,” he says.